jeroendesloovere/wunderlist-php-api/README.md

 ## Composer can be used

 > When using [Composer](https://getcomposer.org) you can always load in the latest version.
-[Check this class on Packagist](https://packagist.org/packages/jeroendesloovere/wunderlist-php-api).
+[Check Packagist](https://packagist.org/packages/jeroendesloovere/wunderlist-php-api).

 ```
 "jeroendesloovere/wunderlist-php-api": "dev-master"